mpilar/resume/doc-src/index.rst

 .. note::
-    This is a preliminary experiment of writing a resume with sphinx, as such it is in flux and under development until this note disappears.
+    This is a preliminary experiment of writing a resume with sphinx, as such it is in flux and under development until this note disappears. *It will probably never disappear.*

 ########